MahmoudSamy1452/Landing-Page/README.md

 ## Credits

-This project was developed by *[Mahmoud Samy](https://github.com/MahmoudSamy1452)* as one of the project required to pass Front End Web Development Professional Nanodegree Program provided by Udacity
+This project was developed by *[Mahmoud Samy](https://github.com/MahmoudSamy1452)* as one of the projects required to pass Front End Web Development Professional Nanodegree Program provided by Udacity